24/7 Helpline

 Detox Only

-The problem is that these units do not provide therapy, relapse prevention or aftercare.
-The aim would be for your local authority service to fund a rehab stay and for you to go straight there the minute you finish detox.
-It rarely happens.
+However, the problem is that these units do not provide therapy, relapse prevention, or aftercare.
+Therefore, the aim would be for your local authority service to fund a rehab stay, and for you to go straight there the minute you finish detox.
+Unfortunately, it rarely happens.
 This is why people relapse.

-A detox, while absolutely essential, makes someone vulnerable.
-All those uncomfortable thoughts you were suppressing with drugs and alcohol will resurface.
-You won’t be able to deal with them.
+Furthermore, all those uncomfortable thoughts you were suppressing with drugs and alcohol will resurface.
+As a result, you won’t be able to deal with them.
 If you could, you wouldn’t have needed a detox.

 NHS Addiction detox services: Buvidal Injections